WebOfTrustInfo/rwot5-boston/draft-documents/README.md

 **DIDs**

-   * _Did Spec Update_, led by Drummond Reed & Manu Sporny.
+   * _DID Spec Update_, led by Drummond Reed & Manu Sporny.
 An update of the spec for Decentralized Identifiers (DIDs).
    * _DID Method Spec Template Definition_, led by ?.
 A template for creating DID Method Specs.
+   * _DID Resolver_, led by Markus Sabadello.
+A program for resolving DIDs using a variety of methods.

 **Blockcerts**

    * _Blockcerts Revocation with DIDs_, led by Kim Duffy Hamilton.